OGBlackDiamond/Project-Aristotle/README.md

 On startup, Aristotle will attempt to read a file called config.json in order to gather information about itself for optimal use.
 This file can be automatically generated using the built in config generator.
 Simply run the following command: ```python3 main.py -g config```, and follow the instructions, most everything else will be done for you.

 ##### Note:
 The configuration utility should allow you to input your API keys, in the event you don't want to use the utility, you will have to enter your keys manually.
 Your openAI API can be accessed from either the OS variable (if you don't know how to do this, I recommend looking at a guide) OR a value in the configuration file.
-Your elevenlabs key(s) should go into the config file like this:
+Your key(s) should go into the config file like this:
 ```
 ...
 "keys" : {